-Aromatherapy has been demonstrated to help relieve anxiety and stress.
+Aromatherapy has to help relieve anxiety and stress.
 Lavender oil is known for its relaxing properties — which is part of the reason we see it so often in bed and bath products.
 Look for an oil that explicitly states it is an “essential oil,” like this 100% Pure Lavender from Now.
 Also, don’t apply the oil directly to the skin without diluting it in another carrier oil.
 Alternately, you can use a diffuser to fill the air in your home.

 You can also try a blend of oils rather than a single one.
 This Balance grounding blend from doTERRA includes spruce, frankincense, and more to help you relax and stay calm.